denten-books/plain-text/0-intro.md

 some point must have occupied the same contiguous time and space.
 The printing press introduced a range of structures that mediate between readers and authors.
 Distance, time, and mediation subsequently weaken notions of authorial fidelity.
-At the least, we understand that such intermediaries as editors, publishing houses, and printing presses inject an element of noise into the channel of communication.
+In the least, we understand that such intermediaries as copy machines and printing presses inject an element of noise into the channel of communication.

-The transition between the Gutenberg press and "Project Gutenberg," an online library containing thousands of texts, has revealed hitherto unexamined possibilities.
+The transition between the Gutenberg press and "Project Gutenberg," an online library containing thousands of texts, reveals hitherto unexamined possibilities.
 Unlike pen and paper which come in direct contact with each other during writing, the contact between keyboard and screen passes through another complex chain of mediation.
 Writing in that sense in itself becomes an experience both programmed and simulated.
-We do not write in the conventional sense of inscribing marks into a static medium.
+We do not write in the conventional sense of inscribing marks into a static host.
 Rather, we are shown images of inscription superimposed onto a simulation of the medium.

-Neither the digital word nor the digital page exist in the way that they appear in the word processor.
+Neither the digital word nor digital page exist in the way they appear in the word processor.
 At best, such composite tropes attain a measure of similarity to the physical realities of typing, editing, and archiving paper.
 Simulated erasure for example, of the kind that happens when the writer presses the delete key, does not necessarily entail the corresponding erasure of content on the disk.
 The erased word could persist and even multiply across other storage drives and devices.
 In the worst case, the connection between keyboards and screens suffers from intractable "man-in-the-middle" attacks, by which third parties maliciously alter the content of intended communication [@needham_using_1978].

 In this book, I will argue that some of the higher-level political afflictions of the contemporary public sphere---mass surveillance and online censorship, for example---relate to our failure as readers and writers to come to terms with the changing conditions of digital textuality.
 A society that cares about the long-term preservation of complex discursive formations like free speech, privacy, or online deliberation, would do well to take heed of the textual building blocks at their foundation.
 The structure of discursive formation---documents and narratives---has long been at the center of both computer science and literary theory.
 Using primary sources from both disciplines, *Plain Text* uncovers the shared history of literary machines,